-NGU used a modified Hummingbird[TM] electromagnetic and magnetic helicopter survey system designed to obtain low level, slow speed, detailed airborne magnetic and electromagnetic data (Geotech 1997).
+NGU used a modified HummingbirdTM electromagnetic and magnetic helicopter survey system designed to obtain low level, slow speed, detailed airborne magnetic and electromagnetic data (Geotech 1997).
 The system was supplemented by 1024 channel gamma-ray spectrometer which was used to map ground concentrations of U, Th and K.

-The airborne survey began on September 08th 2014 and was cancelled on October 8th due to bad weather.
+The airborne survey began on August 05th 2015 and was completed on September 10th.
 A Eurocopter AS350-B3 helicopter from helicopter company HeliScan AS was used to tow the bird.
 The survey lines were spaced 200 m apart.
-Lines were oriented at a 45° azimuth (UTM zone 34W coordinates) at southern part of the survey area and at 135° at northern part.
-Small portion along the deep valley was flown at 160° azimuth.
+Lines were oriented at 135°.
+Due to weather conditions, a small part of the north-east corner of the survey area was flown at 45°.

-The magnetic and electromagnetic sensors are housed in a single 7.5 m long bird, which was maintained at an average of 59 m above the topographic surface.
+The magnetic and electromagnetic sensors are housed in a single 7.5 m long bird, which was maintained at an average of 56 m above the topographic surface.
 A gamma-ray spectrometer, installed under the belly of the helicopter, registered natural gamma ray radiation simultaneously with the acquisition of magnetic/EM data.